Qingyu Zhang

 Algorithm Intern

-• Led the R&D of an RL-based dialogue optimization system for large models.
+• Led the R&D of an RL-based dialogue optimization system for large models, building the full pipeline of training, inference, and evaluation.

 Foundation Model Intern